 Welcome to the MongoDB Tutorials.
-The objective of these tutorials is to get in depth understanding of MongoDB Database.
+The objective of these tutorials is to get an in-depth understanding of MongoDB Database.
 In these tutorials, we will cover various MongoDB functions with examples.
-The tutorial starts with overivew of MongoDB, Installation of MongoDB and later we will cover various functions such as find, query, update and delete.
-Apart from theses we will also cover Performance and Tuning aspects of MongoDB.
+The tutorial starts with an overview of MongoDB, Installation of MongoDB and later we will cover various functions such as find, query, update and delete.
+Apart from these we will also cover the Performance and Tuning aspects of MongoDB.

 In addition to these tutorials, we will also cover common issues, Interview questions and How To's of MongoDB.